Yes, bearded dragons can eat thyme. The aromatic herb thyme is an ideal food source for bearded dragons and can be added to their balanced diet.

 It contains essential vitamins and minerals, such as vitamins A, C, E, and B-complex.

-Additionally, it is high in calcium which helps maintain the balance of this mineral in the body.
+It is high in calcium which helps maintain the balance of this mineral in the body.

 When it comes to providing herb sources to a pet bearded dragon, thyme should be handled carefully and administered in small portions.